-How many of you have run around the shopping centre in a panic, trying to find that special present for that special someone, that you forgot about until the 23rd December?
-Maybe you’re the person who wants to give the gift of freedom and gets vouchers so that the recipient can get what they want, and you don’t have to worry about making the wrong choice?
-Or are you the person who starts planning their gift list in May, getting a terrific head start on the present procurement process while committing yourself to months of secrecy?
+How many of you have run around the mall in a panic, trying to find that special present for that special someone, that you forgot about until the 23rd December?
+Maybe you’re the person who wants to give the gift of freedom and gets gift cards so that the recipient can get what they want, and you don’t have to worry about making the wrong choice?
+Or are you the person who starts planning their gift list in May, getting a head start on the present procurement process while committing yourself to months of secrecy?

-You are not only giving someone a present, you’re giving them your time and your love, and those are things that vouchers just can’t buy.
+You are not only giving someone a present, you’re giving them your time and your love, and those are things that gift cards just can’t buy.

-Whatever path you choose, and I recognise there are other less extreme options, the beauty of the moment is when you give the gift and see their eyes sparkle with anticipation, and then with joy.
-If you’ve taken the time to choose wisely, it can be a really touching moment and as Bing Crosby rings out over the radio and you smell those pigs in blankets warming up, the magic of Christmas can hit the spot.
-But pulling off such an achievement is a neat trick, and the queues at the returns desk of high street retailers are a sign that for many people, it’s a near miss rather than a back of the net goal.
+Whatever path you choose, and I recognize there are other less extreme options, the beauty of the moment is when you give the gift and see their eyes sparkle with anticipation, and then with joy.
+If you’ve taken the time to choose wisely, it can be a really touching moment and as Bing Crosby rings out over the radio and you smell cinnamon and spice in the air, the magic of Christmas can hit the spot.
+But pulling off such an achievement is a neat trick, and the queues at the returns desk at the mall are a sign that for many people, it’s a near miss rather than an absolute hit.
 Is that what Sir Cliff meant by “forgiving and forgetting”?

 Even now, as I write this, the signs of festive fever are starting to appear, and it all feels a bit forced.
-We are sold a version of Christmas that isn’t real – heck, we want a white Christmas but the moment we get a white mid-January the UK goes into meltdown!
-The sales pitch is relentless as we catch wind of the shipping containers with this year’s hottest plastic toys hitting our shores, while Noddy Holder reminds us it’s Christmaaaaassssss five weeks before the event.
+We are sold a version of Christmas that isn’t real.
+The sales pitch is relentless as we catch wind of the shipping containers with this year’s hottest plastic toys hitting our shores, while Noddy Holder reminds us "it’s Christmaaaaassssss" five weeks before the event.